wallarm/product-documentation/docs/latest/admin-en/chaining-wallarm-and-other-ingress-controllers.md

 ### Step 3: Reconfigure the existing Ingress controller to forward requests to Wallarm

-Reconfigure the existing Ingress controller to forward incoming requests to the new Wallarm Ingress controller instead of application services.
+Reconfigure the existing Ingress controller to forward incoming requests to the new Wallarm Ingress controller instead of application services as follows:

-Create the Ingress object with the name of ingress class `nginx`, please note this is default value, replace by your own if it's different.
+* Create the Ingress object with the `ingressClass` name to be `nginx`.
+Please note it is the default value, you can replace it by your own value if it differs.
-Ingress object must be in the same namespace where Wallarm Ingress Chart is deployed, which is `wallarm-ingress` in our case.
+* Ingress object must be in the same namespace as Wallarm Ingress Chart, which is `wallarm-ingress` in our example.

-The value of `spec.rules[0].http.paths[0].backend.service.name` must be the name of the Wallarm Ingress controller service, depends on Helm release name and `.Values.nameOverride`.
+* The value of `spec.rules[0].http.paths[0].backend.service.name` must be the name of the Wallarm Ingress controller service that is made up of the Helm release name and `.Values.nameOverride`.

+    To get the name, you can use the following command:

+    ```bash
-In our case it's `internal-ingress-wallarm-ingress-controller`, execute the following command to get this name: `kubectl get svc -l "app.kubernetes.io/component=controller" -n wallarm-ingress -o=jsonpath='{.items[0].metadata.name}'`
+    kubectl get svc -l "app.kubernetes.io/component=controller" -n wallarm-ingress -o=jsonpath='{.items[0].metadata.name}'
+    ```

+    In our example the name is `internal-ingress-wallarm-ingress-controller`.

+The resulting configuration example:

 ```yaml
 apiVersion: networking.k8s.io/v1